Nexcess Review 2021: The Good & Bad on WordPress Hosting (Honest Thoughts)

 - “Stencils” let you quickly create sites with pre-configured settings/themes/plugins.

-- Email hosting (but this is only available on the cheapest Spark plan).
+- Email hosting (but this is not available on the cheapest Spark plan).

 Nexcess Managed WooCommerce Hosting Review of Features